realaravinth/nullchapter.github.io/content/_index.md

 # Welcome to Null Chapter

 Null chapter is a local chapter at VIT-AP.
 We are a group of skilled hackers, developers, and tech enthusiasts who engage in various projects and Web Hunts.
-We aim to push technology  better by finding out bugs and conduct workshops, conferences, events, and completions of both technical and non technical.
+We aim to push technology better by finding out bugs and conduct workshops, conferences, events, and completions of both technical and non-technical.

-Here, everyone is given equal opportunity to showcase their skills and talents in the field of cyber security.
-Null creates different opportunities for  students to learn interesting stuff and at the same time the students gain awareness about all kinds of cyber threats and online safety which is currently one of the most important thing to learn in this digital world.
+Here, everyone is given an equal opportunity to showcase their skills and talents in the field of cybersecurity.
+Null creates different opportunities for students to learn interesting stuff and at the same time the students gain awareness about all kinds of cyber threats and online safety which is currently one of the most important things to learn in this digital world.

 > Join us for a fun, thrilling experience and to explore the world full of security